 In any felony case, an arrest or a criminal complaint is not enough to require the defendant to stand trial for the crime.
 Shortly after arraignment, the court must conduct a proceeding—a preliminary hearing or a grand jury proceeding—where the state is required to present enough evidence to establish "probable cause" to believe that the defendant committed the crime.
 The defendant cannot be required to stand trial unless the prosecutor can present sufficient evidence to charge the defendant with the felony.

 At a preliminary hearing, a judge hears the state's evidence and decides whether there is sufficient evidence to require the defendant to stand trial.
 The defense is not required to present evidence but may choose to do so to rebut the allegations against the defendant.
 If the evidence is not sufficient to establish probable cause, the judge must dismiss the charges.
 The purpose of a preliminary hearing is to protect the accused from unfounded criminal charges.

 Some states use grand jury proceedings as an alternative to a preliminary hearing.
 The prosecutor presents evidence to a grand jury made up of members of the public.
 No judge is present but the grand jury is instructed to review the evidence according to a probable cause standard and determine whether there is sufficient evidence.
 If the grand jury finds probable cause, the state issues an indictment against the defendant and he must stand trial for the charges.

-The rules regarding what kind of evidence can be presented may be more relaxed than at a trial--for instance, hearsay may be permitted.
+The rules regarding what kind of evidence can be presented may be more relaxed than at a trial—for instance, hearsay may be permitted.
 This means that a police officer can testify about what witnesses told him during interviews and the prosecutor will not be required to have those witnesses testify at the hearing.
 How courts conduct preliminary hearings and what occurs in each hearing varies with each state's laws and its state constitution.

 Whether to present evidence and whether the defendant should testify at the preliminary hearing are questions that a defendant and his attorney must answer in each individual case.
 In some cases, it may be best for the defense to simply let the prosecution present its evidence and say very little.
 In other cases, however, there may be compelling evidence that shows clearly that the defendant did not commit the crime or was incapable of committing the crime—perhaps because he was out of the country or in another state when the crime was committed and the defendant has solid evidence to establish this alibi.

 In some cases, a defense attorney and a defendant may agree that the defendant should testify at the preliminary hearing.
-For instance, the case may involve the issue of self defense and the defendant may be a much more credible witness than the victim.
+For instance, the case may involve the issue of self-defense and the defendant may be a much more credible witness than the victim.
 This kind of decision is very difficult to make and a defendant should never choose to testify at a preliminary hearing without consulting with an attorney and exploring the matter thoroughly.

 Most likely, a competent defense attorney would recommend waiving the preliminary hearing only if the evidence against the defendant was substantial or overwhelming, and waiving the hearing would benefit the defendant in a significant way.
-For example, if the case is a high profile matter involving a great deal of publicity, an attorney might recommend waiving preliminary hearing in order to limit the release of information and evidence to the public.
+For example, if the case is a high-profile matter involving a great deal of publicity, an attorney might recommend waiving a preliminary hearing in order to limit the release of information and evidence to the public.
 Other possible reasons to waive a preliminary hearing include avoiding harmful information being released that could hurt a defendant's bail status or reputation and avoiding witness testimony that might not otherwise come to light.